Pick Your Walk.

 Pace of Walk: Gentle - This walk will follow a gentle pace.

-Mobility level: Walkers need to be reasonably agile and mobile.
-Not suitable for walkers with mobility impairment of any kind
+Mobility level: Walkers require reasonable agility and mobility.
+Not suitable for walkers with mobility.

 Facilities: